API Reference

 property arrays: tuple[ndarray, list[int], int]

-Get raw arrays and parameters for Cython code.
+Get raw arrays and parameters for the Cython PPMI kernel.

 Examples